ernestkoko/earnipay/README.md

     `e.g for Android it drops it in the 'android/build/'` folder.
 If you successfully run the test , open the folder and you can see two files, `scrolling_summary.timeline.json` and `scrolling_summary.timeline_summary.json`.
     These two files can be analysed to get a close-to-user experience on how the app performs on a user's device.
-    - To run this test copy and paste `flutter drive \
+    - To run this test, go to the root of the project on terminal, copy and paste `flutter drive \
       --driver=test_driver/perf_driver.dart \
       --target=integration_test/perf_test.dart \
       --profile \
-      --no-dds` on your terminal after running your `emulator`, `simulator` or device.
+      --no-dds`  after running your `emulator`, `simulator` or device and click `ENTER` on your keyboard

 ## :white_check_mark: How to run the app